 Ubisoft currently consists of 26 studios spread across 18 countries, making it one of the largest video game publishers in the world.

 They first met success with the 2002 release of Tom Clancy's Splinter Cell, which was soon followed in 2003 by the acclaimed Prince of Persia: The Sands of Time.
 Since then they have developed iterations of Splinter Cell and Prince of Persia, as well as the Tom Clancy's Rainbow Six games, Far Cry 2, Just Dance 3 and many others.
-Most recently Ubisoft Montreal has developed the Assassin's Creed games (lead developer on all but Assassin's Creed: Brotherhood) and is currently working on Far Cry 3 (to be released Dec 4th, 2012), Tom Clancy's Rainbow 6: Patriots and the highly anticipated Watch Dogs.
+Most recently Ubisoft Montreal has developed the Assassin's Creed games (lead developer on all but Assassin's Creed: Brotherhood) and is worked on Far Cry 3 (released Dec 4th, 2012), Tom Clancy's Rainbow 6: Patriots and Watch Dogs.

 Ubisoft Romania is located in Bucharest, Romania and was founded in 1992.
 They are best known for their work on Tom Clancy's H.A.W.X and Tom Clancy's H.A.W.X 2, but also have developed the Chessmaster games, the Blazing Angels games and several games in the Silent Hunter franchise.